20220720/TMTLSeg-subset/README.md

 # TMTLSeg-subset
-This repository provides a public subset of the TMTLSeg dataset.
+This repository will provides a public subset of the TMTLSeg dataset.